-- seeking good co-operation with the Executive Board of the Amber RFC, with the Advisory corridor and once a year publishes the results on the web site of the corridor together with the results of the satisfaction survey of corridor users.
+The Management Board monitors the performance and quality of rail freight services within the corridor and once a year publishes the results on the web site of the corridor together with the results of the satisfaction survey of corridor users.
 In order to ensure a non-discriminatory access to railway infrastructure and fair economic competition it cooperates with regulatory bodies of member states, at the same time it performs the task of the Regulatory Body.